Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Topological charge

-To understand how we apply the independent closed membrane and ribbon operators on the measurement surface, consider the case of a torus, shown in Figure \ref{torus_measurement}.
-We apply ribbon operators around the two non-contractible cycles of the torus, and membrane operators on the torus itself.
-Any other closed ribbon operators that we could apply would not be independent (i.e. could be reduced to operators of the types already considered by deformation or other means), or would leave excitations on the surface.
-This means that the only operators we have are an electric and a blob ribbon operator running around each independent non-contractible cycle and a magnetic and $E$-valued membrane operator over the torus itself.
-This gives us six labels, one for each operator (if we label each operator with a group element, rather than using the irrep description for the $E$-valued membrane and electric ribbon operators).
-We then construct a linear combination over all possible labels, with coefficients chosen so that the sum commutes with the Hamiltonian.
-The set of allowed coefficients gives us the space of measurement operators.
-The size of this space tells us how many different charges we have that can be measured by a toroidal surface.
-Unfortunately, not being able to construct the magnetic excitations for a general crossed module (Case 3 in Table \ref{Table_Cases_intro}) prevents us from constructing all of our charge measurement operators in every case.
-However when $E$ is Abelian and $\partial$ maps from an Abelian group to the centre of $G$ (Case 2 in Table \ref{Table_Cases_intro}, of which Case 1 is a subset), we are able to explicitly construct the measurement operators.
-In this case we find that the number of different charges measured by a toroidal surface matches the ground-state degeneracy of the 3-torus.
+The number of linearly independent operators satisfying these conditions is then the number of topological charges measured by the torus.
+In Ref. \cite{HuxfordPaper3} we explicitly construct a basis for this space, consisting of operators that project to definite charge.
+In this case we find that the number of charges matches the ground-state degeneracy of the 3-torus.
 This is perhaps to be expected for a topological phase; in topological quantum field theories (TQFTs) there is a correspondence between the partition function associated to a closed (four-dimensional) manifold $M \times S^1$ and the dimension of the Hilbert space associated to the open manifold $M \times I$ (where $I$ is the interval) \cite{Atiyah1988}.
-Then the ground state degeneracy of the higher lattice gauge theory model on a (three-dimensional) manifold $M$ is equal to the partition function of the Yetter TQFT \cite{Bullivant2017, Yetter1993} on a manifold $M \times S^1$.
-Taking $M$ to be the 3-torus $T^3 = S^1 \times T^2$, we may therefore perhaps expect a relationship between the ground-state degeneracy of the 3-torus (which matches the partition function of the TQFT on $T^3 \times S^1 = S^1 \times T^2 \times S^1 =S^1 \times T^3$) and dimension of the space for the degrees of freedom on thickened 2-torus $I \times T^2$ (which should match the size of the space associated to $I \times T^2 \times S^1= I \times T^3$ in the TQFT).
+The ground state degeneracy of the higher lattice gauge theory model on a (three-dimensional) manifold $M$ is equal to the partition function of the Yetter TQFT \cite{Bullivant2017, Yetter1993} on a manifold $M \times S^1$.
+Taking $M$ to be the 3-torus $T^3 = S^1 \times T^2$, we may therefore perhaps expect a relationship between the ground-state degeneracy of the 3-torus (which matches the partition function of the TQFT on $T^3 \times S^1 = S^1 \times T^2 \times S^1 =S^1 \times T^3$) and the dimension of the space for the degrees of freedom on thickened 2-torus $I \times T^2$ (which should match the size of the space associated to $I \times T^2 \times S^1= I \times T^3$ in the TQFT).
 This in turn should match the number of independent measurement operators that we can apply on the toroidal measurement surface (which is really a thickened torus).
 This correspondence between ground-state degeneracy and the charges for this model was also discovered in Ref. \cite{Bullivant2020}, using a different method (employing tube algebra).
-Indeed, in Ref. \cite{HuxfordPaper3}, we explicitly construct the projection operators to the different values of topological charge and find that these projection operators are labelled by the same objects labelling the simple modules of the tube algebra found in Ref \cite{Bullivant2020}.
+Indeed, the projection operators we construct in Ref. \cite{HuxfordPaper3} are labelled by the same objects labelling the simple modules of the tube algebra found in Ref \cite{Bullivant2020}.